autowarefoundation/autoware/planning/behavior_velocity_planner/no-stopping-area-design.md

 ### Limitation

 This module allows developers to design vehicle velocity in `no_stopping_area` module using specific rules.
 Once ego vehicle go through pass through point, ego vehicle does't insert stop velocity and does't change decision from GO.
+Also this module only considers dynamic object in order to avoid unnecessarily stop.

 #### ModelParameter